Running a paid Discord community sounds straightforward on paper.

 Administrative Work Dropped by Over 85%

 The client's estimate is that manual admin tasks dropped by around 85 to 90 percent.
-Tasks that previously consumed hours each week now consume minutes, mostly reviewing notifications and handling the small number of support cases that genuinely need a human.
+Tasks that previously consumed hours each week now consume minutes — mostly reviewing notifications and handling the small number of support cases that genuinely need a human.

 Zero Manual Member Adds or Removes

-Since the system launched, not a single member has been manually added or removed by the client or any team member.
+Since the system launched, not a single member has been manually added or removed.
 The automated Discord membership system handles every access change.
+That is a complete transfer of operational responsibility from a person to a system.

 Revenue Leakage Eliminated